Session 2.5: Make Claude remember (across sessions and across breakages)

 FRED UNRATE figure. exhibits/unemployment-rate/.
 Style preferences

-written to MEMORY.md.
+written to your MEMORY.md file.

 ## 2026-05-06 — Session 2.5: Memory infrastructure

 This session.
-Built CLAUDE.md, MEMORY.md, session-log.md.
+Built CLAUDE.md, MEMORY.md file, session-log.md.
 Created

 /refresh.
 Decision record: [the one from Step E]. known-issues.md